rajulbabel/promise-profiler/README.md

 	```

-* The function names that are given in the .then() or .spread() functions, profiling would be done according to it.
+* Profiling would be done according to the function names given in .then() and .spread() functions.
 * Anonymous functions given inside .then() or .spread() will not be profiled.
 So please do give names into those functions.

 ### Examples